The Cannon Group, Inc.: 1989–1997: Cannon Pictures, Inc. era

 Even as the original Cannon became part of Pathé and subsequently MGM, Parretti opted to reform Cannon in 1989 as his low-budget filmmaking arm (now known as Cannon Pictures, Inc.), led by veteran Italian film producer Ovidio G. Assonitis.

-The new Cannon announced their presence at that year's MIFED international film market in Milan, with an impressive line-up of multiple new productions and releases, including some with Cannon standbys like Chuck Norris (Fifty/Fifty, Delta Force 2: The Colombian Connection and TOP KICK) and Michael Dudikoff (WINGS, Midnight Ride and American Ninja 4), JAM to be directed by Joel Silberg, Dusted (later released as Death Warrant with Jean-Claude Van Damme), Keaton's Cop with Lee Majors, an untitled film starring Charles Bronson, Crack House with Richard Roundtree and Jim Brown, Rockula, The Rose Garden with Maximilian Schell and Liv Ullmann, The Secret of the Ice Cave with Michael Moriarty and Sally Kellerman and A Man Called Sarge.
+The new Cannon announced their presence at that year's MIFED (Mercato internazionale del film e del documentario) international film market in Milan, with an impressive line-up of multiple new productions and releases, including some with Cannon standbys like Chuck Norris (Fifty/Fifty, Delta Force 2: The Colombian Connection and TOP KICK) and Michael Dudikoff (WINGS, Midnight Ride and American Ninja 4), JAM to be directed by Joel Silberg, Dusted (later released as Death Warrant with Jean-Claude Van Damme), Keaton's Cop with Lee Majors, an untitled film starring Charles Bronson, Crack House with Richard Roundtree and Jim Brown, Rockula, The Rose Garden with Maximilian Schell and Liv Ullmann, The Secret of the Ice Cave with Michael Moriarty and Sally Kellerman and A Man Called Sarge.
 The new slate of pictures was expected to cost $50 million.
 The company managed to post a small operating profit before the end of the year.
 JAM was rebranded as Lambada to cash in on the craze and was released in 1990.

 However, the troubles of parent Pathé soon began to affect the re-established Cannon.
 After the MGM-Pathé merger, Parretti agreed to sell Pathé's 60% majority stake in Cannon Pictures to Assonitis and a group of investors for $14 million.
-The sale would include the office building at 8200 Wiltshire Blvd, where Cannon Pictures was based.
+The sale would include the office building at 8200 Wilshire Blvd, where Cannon Pictures was based.
 Parretti tried to push the deal through quickly to release some capital for MGM-Pathé; however, the deal fell through less than two months later due to financing problems, and MGM-Pathé was granted an easement on financial conditions that were placed upon it by its lenders as part of the MGM buyout.

 At the same board meeting, Assonitis and Cannon Pictures vice-chairman William J. Immerman were fired and replaced by Danny Dimbort.
 Cannon's marketing and casting operations were shut down by Pathé.
 All of Cannon Pictures' marketing was placed under Pathé's existing operations.
 Former Cannon Group production head Christopher Pearce was named as Assonitis' replacement and in November 1990, he bought Pathé's stake in Cannon Pictures for $14 million with a deal which allowed Pathé to distribute Lambada, Midnight Ride and American Ninja 4.